 Founding Director, Astia., a technology business incubator focused on women entrepreneurs.
 Responsibilities were comprehensive in scope, ranging from the physical set up of the incubator, development of the ongoing entrepreneurial curriculum, evaluation and selection of companies for admission, mentorship and coaching to the resident companies and access to the VC community.

 Board, Forum for Women Entrepreneurs (FWE) (1995-2000).
-FWE was a non-profit focused on increasing the number of women technology entrepreneurs in Silicon Valley.
+FWE, now known as Watermark, was a non-profit focused on increasing the number of women technology entrepreneurs in Silicon Valley.
 Designed several of the programs and boot camps to increase women founders’ skills and abilities to grow and manage their companies and raise capital.

 Board Member and Chair, Hispanic-Net, a Silicon Valley based network of Hispanic entrepreneurs, executives, innovators and investors that work to create market leading companies.
 Developed networks, programs and events.